Property Tax Appeal Strategy for Los Angeles County, CA: Local Tactics That Work

 File your appeal with the Los Angeles County Assessor's Office.
 Most appeals can be submitted through the Assessment Appeals Board (AAB) application.
 You can also file in person or by mail.

 In LA County, the most common successful appeals occur when the market dips below the Prop 13 trended value.
-This happened in 2008-2012 and in some markets post-2022.
 If your home's market value is below the assessed value, you have a strong case.

 What Makes Los Angeles County Different?